 Although the Isles of Scilly doesn’t have a “city” it does have its main settlement of Hugh Town on the largest island, St Mary’s.
 This makes an excellent place to base yourself for exploring the rest of the area and taking small open-air passenger boats to visit the other islands.

 While you can stay on any of the five islands, St Mary's has more facilities and is where all the transport options to the archipelago arrive.
 St Mary's Hall Hotel in Hugh Town is a good option for comfortable accommodation in a convenient location.

-St Agnes Island is the best one to experience raw nature as it's more rugged and overlooks the Western Rocks and deep into the Atlantic Ocean.
-The Coastguard Cafe is great for a toasted sandwich and a coffee with some of the best views.
+When you need a break from walking around the island, head to the Coastguard Cafe for a toasted sandwich and a coffee with some of the best views.
 Have a beer at the old Turks Head Inn while waiting for a boat back to St Mary's.

 For the best views, hike up the granite hills, or at scramble over the rocks at low tide to watch the Atlantic waves crash into Hell Bay.
 There are also many excellent places to eat on Bryher.
 The Hells Bay Hotel has the best burger on the islands and the Fraggle Rock Bar is great for a drink after a walk around the island.

 The Isles of Scilly are a wonderful place to stop and relax for a few days.
 While they're just off the coast of Cornwall and easily accessible from the mainland, visiting there feels like you've gone somewhere else entirely.